andrew-moscheni/nhl_draft_page/README.md

-# NHL Rookie Year Predictions
+# NHL Draft and Player Predictions Page
-This is a personal project of mine to predict the statline of NHL rookies the year they entered the league (their Calder season).
+This is a personal project of mine to predict NHL statistics of draft-eligible players.
+This page will be comprised of a welcome page, a draft predictions page, and a player page to predict the next few games' worth of statistics.

-Right now there is only an iPYNB file in the repository because it is easier to visualize the data during the preprocessing phase.
-Later iterations of this project include CLI to look up a rookie and their predicted statlines, as well as entering a rookie with certain details and predicting their statlines.
+This page will be connected to a PostgreSQL database to store all the data.
+Each player will have their stats recorded and updated as the season progresses.

 # Current Stage
-The pre-processing phase has currently been completed, combining the draft information from Kaggle with the data from each player's rookie year.

-Phase 2 is underway, taking the statistics and running ANOVA tests to figure out which statistics are significant between different variables that will be regressed on.
+The Schema and PostgreSQL database are being designed currently to make data retrieval and modification as efficient as possible.

-# Future Plans
+# Next Steps
-- Phase 3 will be creating the models, beginning with "straightforward" models, such as SVMs and Decision Trees, and then branching to neural networks.
-- Phase 4 will be training the models and tuning the hyperparameters.
-- Phase 5 will be analysis of the models' performances and plotting how the model performed in projecting statistics.
-- Phase 6 wil be creating a CLI for this project and migrating it from a iPYNB file to a formal python file, creating a CLI for access to the projections.
-- Phase 7 will be putting "finishing touches" on the program.
+- Once the schema are developed, next will be to populate the data from HockeyDB.
+This would include their draft year statistics and any postseason/tournament statistics they may have.
+- Once the database is populated, then the draft prediction model can be developed.
+The exact model has yet to be determined.
+- After the draft prediction model, then we would use an Autoregressive Conditional Poisson (ACP) model to predict the next games' worth of data for a specific player based upon their previous game stats.